ppbrown/ai-training/trainer/README.md

 Edit the variable assignments within, to match your preferences.
 Then run the script.

-It takes care of calling the back-end train_from_cached.py
+It takes care of calling the back-end "train_from_cached.py" with decent arguments.

+It also takes care of setting the output directory name to something useful

 ## Benefits